 - True.
 These SDOH Z codes from code block Z55-Z65 contain nine categories and can be found in Chapter 21.
 Factors influencing health status and contact with health services.

 - False.
 Suppose a patient reports a potential health hazard.
-In that case, a medical coder may assign the appropriate Z code as long as the information is signed off on and added to the medical record by a clinician or provider.
+In that case, a medical coder may assign the appropriate Z code if the information is signed off on and added to the medical record by a clinician or provider.

 - False.
 Codes from categories Z55-Z65 should only be reported as a secondary diagnosis.